-2.5.
-Going Concern
+2.5 Going concern

-The management has made an assessment of the Unit Trust's ability to continue as a going concern and is satisfied that it has the resources to continue in business for the foreseeable future.
-Furthermore, fund management company is not aware of any material uncertainties that may cast significant doubt upon the Unit Trust's ability to continue as a going concern.
+The Fund Managing Company has made an assessment of the Unit Trust's ability to continue as a going concern and is satisfied that it has the resources to continue in business for the foreseeable future.
+Furthermore, management is not aware of any material uncertainties that may cast significant doubt upon the Unit Trust's ability to continue as a going concern.
 Therefore, the Financial Statements continue to be prepared on the going concern basis.